Join Jerry and Lucy Smith as they journey to the Lake Superior Lighthouses.

 Crisp Point Lighthouse

-We strike out toward our third, most-remote light and this one took us down narrow, winding, gravel roads far off the beaten path.
-As its website said, the journey to Crisp Point Lighthouse really is not a trip – it is an adventure!
-Located 37 road miles from Paradise, that leg of the trip took a little over an hour, but who can complain when you’re driving on canopy-covered roads past grazing deer and Sand hill cranes.
+We strike out toward our third, most remote light and this one takes us down narrow, winding, gravel roads far off the beaten path.
+As its website said, the journey to Crisp Point Lighthouse isn’t a trip but an adventure!
+Located 37 road miles from Paradise, that leg of the trip took a little over an hour, but who can complain when you’re driving on canopy-covered roads past grazing deer and sandhill cranes.

 “You cannot find stones like these in any other lake except Superior,” explains Larry Farmer, a volunteer weekend host at the light.
 He and his wife, Dixie, hail from Three Rivers but happily brave an eight-hour drive north every summer to take their turn welcoming visitors to Crisp Point.

-On summer weekends, visitors climb stairs to the tower’s lantern and for those unafraid of heights, there is a rare opportunity to walk along the parapet that encircles the lamp room.
-Although weekday visitors may be disappointed about lack of access to the 58-foot tower is interior, the stunning landscape does not disappoint and what they may lack in height, they will gain in tranquility, as weekday visitors are still rare.
+On summer weekends, visitors can climb to the tower’s lantern and for those unafraid of heights, there is a rare opportunity to walk along the parapet that encircles the lamp room.
+Although weekday visitors may be disappointed about the lack of access to the 58-foot tower’s interior, the stunning landscape does not disappoint.
+What they may lack in height, they will gain in tranquility as weekday visitors are still rare.

 In its prime, Crisp Point was a lifesaving station that included several buildings.
 Decommissioned in 1993, only the original tower remains, thanks in part to the ferocity that is Lake Superior.
 The Crisp Point Light Historical Society continues to raise money to preserve and restore some of what has been lost, including the service entrance, which is currently under construction.